MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-protection.md

 **macOS support details**:

-- Applied at machine level: the same policy applies for any logged on user
+- Applied at device level: the same policy applies for any logged on user
 - For macOS specific information, see [Device control for macOS](mac-device-control-overview.md).

 **Supported platform** - macOS Catalina 10.15.4+ (with system extensions enabled) or later

 ### Endpoint DLP Removable storage

-**Capabilities** - Audit or Warn or Prevent a user from copying an item or information to removable media or USB device.
+**Capabilities** - Audit, warn, or prevent a user from copying an item or information to removable media or USB device.

 **Description** - For more information on Windows, see [Learn about Microsoft 365 Endpoint data loss prevention](../../compliance/endpoint-dlp-learn-about.md).